squantrill/documentation/manual/administration.md

 ### Membership roles

-The memership role defines with role a user ha insde of a group.
+The membership role defines with role a user ha insde of a group.

 ### Status